coral-streaming/coral/docs/Actors-LookupActor.md

 }
 {% endhighlight %}

 The standard behaviour is to use an exact match.
-When the match is "startswith", a check is done if the key is a string of which a substring occurs in the lookup map.
+When `match` is set to "startswith", a check is done if the key is a string of which a substring occurs in the lookup map.
 If there are multiple matches, one of them is used, which one is undefined.

 The standard behaviour when there is no match is to do nothing: for check and filter nothing is emitted, for enrich nothing will be added to the output.
 When a default is given, this is used when there are no matches, so check and filter emit the default and enrich enriches with the default.
 The default is a template like used by the [JsonActor](/coral/docs/Actors-JsonActor.html).

 ## Trigger
 The `LookupActor` accepts any JSON as trigger.
-If a key-field is encountered the fields corresponding to the value in that field will be used to look up additional data (from the lookup table).

 ## Emit
 The `function` of the `LookupActor` determines what is emitted.

-##### enrich
+- **enrich**
-The function `enrich` always emits the originig JSON.
-If lookup values are found these are added to the original JSON.
+The function `enrich` always emits the original JSON object.
+If lookup values are found, these are added to the original JSON object.

-##### filter
+- **filter**
 The function `filter` emits the unenriched, original JSON when it is found in the lookup table.
 If it is not found, nothing is emitted.

-##### check
+- **check**
 The function `check` emits the lookup value when it is found, otherwise, nothing is emitted.

 ## State